OpenGaussian: Towards Point-Level 3D Gaussian-based Open Vocabulary Understanding: Experiments

 \subsection{Ablation Study}

+\textbf{(1) Ablation of Intra-mask Smooth Loss and Inter-mask Contrastive Loss.} To validate the effectiveness of the two losses proposed in Sec.~\ref{sec:method_ins_feat}, we conducted the ablation shown in Tab.~\ref{tab:loss}. \textbf{\romannumeral1)} The inter-mask contrastive loss proves to be more crucial.
+Employing only this loss achieves respectable performance.
+Adding the intra-mask loss further enhances results, leading to a 3.05\% improvement in mIoU and a 2.76\% increase in mAcc. \textbf{\romannumeral2)} The intra-mask smooth loss exhibits comparatively lower importance, which can be attributed to the inherent characteristics of 3DGS, where a single Gaussian point represents multiple pixels.
+Consequently, features of neighbouring pixels tend to be similar, indicating that 3DGS naturally induces a smoothing effect on adjacent pixels.
+This intrinsic smoothing mechanism partially mitigates the contribution of the intra-mask smooth loss.

-\textbf{(1) The Necessity of the Two-Level Codebook.} In case \#1 of Tab~\ref{tab:ab_codebook}, a single-layer codebook with $k=64$ was initially employed, resulting in a limited 28\% mIoU.
+\textbf{(2) The Necessity of the Two-Level Codebook.} \textbf{\romannumeral1)} In case \#1 of Tab~\ref{tab:ab_codebook}, a single-layer codebook with $k=64$ was initially employed, resulting in a limited 28\% mIoU.
 The primary limitation arose from the codebook's capacity, which was insufficient to represent all objects in the scene.
 Increasing $k$ to $320$ in case \#2 seemed like an intuitive solution, but it led to a significant decrease in performance.
-Visualizations highlighted that solely constraining instance features resulted in spatially distant points being grouped together within the same cluster.
-To address this, we introduced a two-level codebook approach.
+Visualizations highlighted that solely constraining instance features resulted in spatially distant points being grouped together within the same cluster. \textbf{\romannumeral2)} To address this, we introduced a two-level codebook approach.
 At the coarse level, we utilized both instance features and coordinates to ensure spatial proximity of 3D points within clusters.
 Then, at the fine level, we further discretized instance features.
-Notably, case \#4 demonstrated substantial performance improvements with the two-level codebook.
-In contrast, case \#3, which employed a two-level design without incorporating coordinates at the coarse level, underscored the positive impact of including coordinates.
+Notably, case \#5 demonstrated substantial performance improvements with the two-level codebook.
+In contrast, case \#6, which employed a two-level design without incorporating coordinates at the coarse level, underscored the positive impact of including coordinates. \textbf{\romannumeral3)} To illustrate the importance of considering both coordinates and the two-level codebook, we conducted experiments with the case \#3 and case \#4 configurations, in which only position information was considered without using the two-level codebook.